cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 inverse of the scalar, where the inverse is computed using the order of the group L, described in {{RFC8032, Section 5.1}}.

-More specifically, BlindPublicKey(pk, bk) works as follows.
+More specifically, BlindPublicKey(pk, bk, ctx) works as follows.

+1. Construct the blind_ctx as concat(bk, 0x00, ctx), where bk is a 32-byte octet
-1. Hash the 32-byte private key bk using SHA-512, storing the digest in a 64-octet large buffer, denoted b.
+   string, hash the result using SHA-512(blind_ctx), and store the digest in a 64-octet large buffer, denoted b.
 Interpret the lower 32 bytes buffer as a little-endian integer, forming a secret scalar s.
 Note that this explicitly skips the buffer pruning step in {{RFC8032, Section 5.1}}.